Pixocoin/Litesight/README.md

 $ grunt
 ```

-In case you are developing *Pixo™sight* and *litesight-api* together, you can do the following:
+In case you are developing *Pixo™sight* and *Pixo™sight-api* together, you can do the following:

-* Install litesight and litesight-api on the same path ($IROOT)
+* Install Pixo-sight and Pixo-sight-api on the same path ($IROOT)

 ```
   $ cd $IROOT/Litesight